cortexrd/Knack-Toolkit-Library/README.md

 -   **getSysInfo**: Returns an object with the above-mentioned properties.

+-   **findAllKeywords**: Scans through all views and fields and creates a catalog of keywords used with info about Scene ID, View ID and Title.
+This can be invoked from the browser's console with this
+    command: ktl.sysInfo.findAllKeywords()

 ## System Colors

 Retrieves information about Knack\'s colors and generates a few